aman2000jaiswal14/Ann-Aztecs/Crop_Images/readme.md

 contains images of major crops of Bihar.
-This crops are Rice, Wheat, Maize, Sugarcane, peas, pulse, vegitables, others
+This crops are Rice, Wheat, Maize, Sugarcane, Jute.